The cherries have started to grow!

 - Cherry trees can get several fungal and bacterial diseases.

 It’s a long list of potential disasters (and we’ve experienced most of them), but don’t worry.
-The pros definitely outweigh the cons!
+Once you know what to expect, many of these problems are avoidable.

-Cherries are delicious!
-They’re very high in nutrients and vitamins and are fantastically good for you, even reputedly curing gout (and a number of other ailments).
+They’re also fantastically good for you, being very high in nutrients and vitamins, and will even reputedly cure gout (and a number of other ailments).

-You should get good crops most years, and they are usually easy to pollinise.
+You should get good crops most years, and they are usually easy to pollinate (as long as you have the right companion tree).
 Once the trees are established properly, you’ll find them easy to prune and maintain a good shape.